steveberardi/bigsky/README.md

 The Big Sky Catalog is a compilation of various Star and Deep Sky Object (DSO) catalogs:

 - Tycho-2
-- Washington Double Star Catalog
 - New General Catalogue (NGC)
 - Index Catalogue (IC)
 - Messier

-It's still a work in progress, but the catalog will be distributed as a SQLite database file, and there will also be a small Python ORM wrapper for working with the database.
+It's still a work in progress, but the catalog will be distributed in various formats (e.g. CSV), and there will also be a small Python ORM wrapper for working with the database.

 ## Data Sources